flycoolman/academic-kickstart/content/coding/java/ioc-di/index.md

 ---
-title: 'Inversion of Control vs. Dependency Injection'
+title: 'Inversion of Control and Dependency Injection'
 # subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
 summary: A summary of Spring Inversion of Control and Dependency Injection.
 authors: